iotedgelabsza/OssSummitIoTEdgeHandsOnLab/README.md

 Import the **IoT Edge** solution from the pre built repository.
 This Edge application consists of a few modules:  *simulated temperature sensor*.

-The lab will be focused on deploying the **IoT Edge** solution to a Raspberry Pi and hence the build proceses with all be Armv7 packages.

 Let begin by **importing** the solution.

 ![Import Git Repo](images/importrepo.png)